Hands-on Gear Review

 Cons: Frame runs short, maxes out carrying greater than 40 lbs.

 Best Uses: Backpacking, mountaineering, trekking, some Alpine climbing.

-We gave the Gregory Z65 a Top Pick award because it is our favorite pack for moving fast and light.
+The Gregory Z65 is one of our favorite packs for moving fast and light.
 It has the best comfort-to-weight ratio – it's not the lightest or the most comfortable but strikes a great balance between the two.
 It is ideal for climbers and backpackers who want to pack lighter but aren't ready for, or don't want, a truly ultra-light frame-less or minimalist frame pack.
 Its main competition is the Osprey Aether 60 that won our Best Buy award.
 The Aether is better for backpacking and traveling with heavier loads and the Z65 is better for climbing and ski mountaineering.
 Both are among the least expensive packs we tested and the best values.
-If you want the ultimate backpacking pack, especially if you carry bigger loads, get the Arcteryx Altra 65, which won our Editors' Choice award.
+If you want the ultimate backpacking pack, especially if you carry bigger loads, get the Arc'teryx Altra 65, which won our Editors' Choice award.

 Compare top rated competitors side-by-side >

 OutdoorGearLab Editors' Hands-on Review

 Weighing just 4 lbs, 3 oz, this is one of the lighter packs in our review.
 The only pack we tested that was lighter was the REI Flash 65 which was a full pound lighter but wasn't nearly as comfortable.
 We loved how supportive the frame of the Z65 is.
 It is nearly as comfortable as many other packs in our review that are $25 to $175 more expensive and one to two pounds heavier.

 Despite being on the lighter side of packs in our review it was one of the best feeling up against our backs and featured awesome lumbar padding.